Patrick Eugene Prendergast: Execution

-At 10 a.m. on the morning of July 13, 1894, Cook County Sheriff James H. Gilbert visited Prendergast's cell and read him the death warrant issued in his case.
-He was visited one last time by his brother John at 11 a.m., by which time hope for a last-minute reprieve from Governor John Altgeld had dissipated.
+Prendergast was hanged on July 13, 1894.
+At 10 AM that morning, James H. Gilbert (sheriff of Cook County) came to the room where Prendergast had been held under guard since the previous night and read him the warrant for his execution.
+He was visited one last time by his brother John at 11 a.m., by which time hope for a last-minute reprieve from Governor Altgeld had dissipated.
 He was visited by a doctor at 11:30 and spent a brief time with a priest, declaring that there had been no malice in the killing of Mayor Harrison.
-Five minutes before his scheduled 11:45 execution, Prendergast's attorney, S.S.
-Gregory, arrived and was allowed to shake his client's hand one last time and to exchange a few words.
+Five minutes before his scheduled 11:45 execution, Stephen S. Gregory (one of Prendergast's attorneys) arrived and was allowed to shake his client's hand one last time and exchange a few words with him.

-A gallows had been constructed in the north corridor of the jail and seats placed between the row of cells along the north side and the high building wall.
-Prisoners facing the corridor were removed from their cells to a place where the execution would not be visible, and about 500 ticketed witnesses were assembled, which included the members of the jury which convicted him.
-At 11:43 the order was given to march and Prendergast was led to the gallows, accompanied by Father Gilbert of the Cathedral of the Holy Name, who was on hand to administer the last rites of the Catholic Church.
+A gallows had been constructed in the north corridor of the jail and seats placed between the row of cells along the north side and the high building wall of the Criminal Courts Building.
+Precaution was taken so that the apparatus would not malfunction, with the gallows being tested and inspected.
+Only six months prior, an incident had occurred in Chicago where an execution was botched in a macabre manner that distressed some witnesses to the point of vomiting and fainting: the execution of murderer George H. Palmer had failed when the rope broke on the first attempt, and Palmer had to be again hung in order to carry out the execution.